wizzomafizzo/MiSTer_GamesMenu/README.md

 Run `games_menu` from the Scripts menu, select the systems you want to be shown in the games menu, and then select the `Generate Menu` button.

-Select a game from the newly created `Games` menu in the main MiSTer menu and launch it as you would any other core or MGL file.
+Select a game from the newly created `Games` menu in the main MiSTer menu, and launch it as you would any other core or .mgl file.

-The script will need to be re-run manually each time you add new games to your collection.
+The script needs to be re-run manually each time you add new games to your collection.

 ### Recent games

-This script works great with MiSTer's built-in recents menu!
+This script works great with MiSTer's built-in recents menu.
 Add `recents=1` to your main MiSTer .ini file, and open the recents menu with the `Select` button on your gamepad or the `` ` `` key on your keyboard.

 MiSTer will display all recently run cores and .mgl files in this menu, which includes all games launched from the Games menu.

 ## Screenshots